rezadarzi/ShellScrips/LinuxOS/README.md

-Just for linux based OS
+Just for Linux based OS